Skip to main content

 8. Back

 The Change backup frequency option lets you adjust how often auto-backups run.
 Free plans can schedule hourly or less frequent backups.
-Pro plans unlock frequencies down to every 5 minutes.
+Paid plans unlock frequencies down to every 5 minutes.

 The Exclude files/folders option lets you add or remove glob patterns to skip certain files from your backup (e.g. *.log, node_modules/, .env).